 What you need to know

 People associate me with my work on anxiety and panic.
-I am not entirely sure how this happened, as I am trained and have worked in all mental health conditions.
-That said, I have built a considerable amount expertise on this area over the years, both in a professional capacity and on a personal level, as I hold my hands up and am happy to admit, I had my share of panic attacks during one stage of my life!
+I have built a considerable amount expertise on this area over the years, both in a professional capacity and on a personal level, as I hold my hands up and am happy to admit, I had my share of panic attacks during one stage of my life!
 More about that later.

 Why do I get panic attacks?